sukitsubaki/pixTrail/docs/web_interface.md

 3. Show a timeline of the journey based on photo timestamps
 4. Provide statistics about the processed photos

+## Advanced Visualization Features

+### Heat Map

+The heat map feature visualizes where you spent the most time during your journey:

+1. Click the "Show Heatmap" button in the map controls to toggle the heat map
+2. Areas with higher intensity (red/yellow) indicate:
+   - More photos taken at that location
+   - Longer time spent at that location (based on photo timestamps)
+3. Areas with lower intensity (blue/green) indicate brief or single-photo stops
+4. The heat map can be enabled simultaneously with the clustering feature

+### Marker Clustering

+For routes with many photos, clustering helps keep the map clean and navigable:

+1. Click the "Enable Clustering" button to group nearby photos into clusters
+2. Each cluster shows the number of photos it contains
+3. Click a cluster to zoom in and see individual photos
+4. Use the radius slider to adjust how aggressively photos are grouped
+   - Smaller radius: More individual markers, fewer clusters
+   - Larger radius: Fewer, larger clusters
+5. The clustering feature works well for dense city tours or locations with many photos

+### Route Statistics

+The statistics panel provides detailed metrics about your journey:

+1. Click the "Show Statistics" button to open the statistics panel
+2. View summary statistics:
+   - Total distance traveled
+   - Journey duration
+   - Average and maximum speeds
+   - Elevation data (min/max elevation and total elevation gain)
+   - Start and end times
+   - Total number of photos
+3. Interactive charts visualize:
+   - Elevation profile throughout your journey
+   - Speed variations between waypoints
+4. These calculations are based on the GPS coordinates and timestamps from your photos

 ## Downloading GPX Files

 You can download the generated GPX file by clicking the "Download GPX" button.
 This file can be imported into: